 As I was growing up in the suburban town of Richmond Hill, Canada in the 1970s, the municipal government in charge of the place did something brilliant.
 Or so it seemed.
 They bought a 100 acre farm just outside town, they divided about 10 acres into vegetable gardening plots, then offered these at very reasonable rental rates to townspeople.
 Town employees cultivated the soil using municipal equipment and even provided unlimited water for irrigation.
-All folks had to do was drive a few pleasant miles down a country road, then plant seeds and transplants in rich, clean, soft, fertile soil.
+All folks had to do was drive a few pleasant miles down a country road, then plant seeds and transplants in their own section of rich, clean, soft, fertile soil.
 The town even provided composted manure for free.
 Even as a teenager this seemed like a great idea to me.
-The sad part was what happened over the years.
+The sad part was what happened over the next few years.

 “About an acre”, she said.
 “There are tools here and people to teach you how to grow food.”